-Molly Montgomery is a Vice President in Albright Stonebridge Group’s Europe practice.
+Molly Montgomery is a Vice President in ASG’s Europe practice.
 Drawing on more than a decade of experience in the region, Ms. Montgomery develops and implements strategies for clients to deepen relationships with key stakeholders, resolve complex problems, and expand global reach.

 Ms. Montgomery joined the firm from the White House, where she served as Special Advisor to the Vice President for Europe and Eurasia.
 In addition to advising the Vice President on strategy, policy development, and engagement toward Europe, she frequently represented the White House in public and private engagements with the diplomatic, business, and non-profit communities.